mcpeanutbutter/udacity-data-engineering-postgres/README.md

 ## Considerations for CREATE and INSERT statements

 * For the fact table (songplays), no unique id is given in the data.
 I chose to create a unique primary key during ingestion using SERIAL PRIMARY KEY.
-This key is incremented at insertion time; therefore no conflict management is required.
+This key is incremented at insertion time and will therefore never collide.
+In addition, I require that user_id and start_time are not null (for joining); however, I do not pose the same restrictions on artist_id and song_id as this would reduce the total added data to a single row (see below).

 * For the dimension tables (users, songs, artists, time) unique ids are provided in the data.
 These are used as PRIMARY KEYs.
 Since they are vital for joins, I set them as NOT NULL.